 3. Use medication

-This needs to be discussed with your GP and/or pharmacist.
+The use of medication needs to be discussed with your GP and/or pharmacist.
 Sciatica literally means your sciatic nerve is inflamed.
 As a result if you are able to take anti-inflammatory medications such as Naproxen or Diclofenac these may be helpful.
-However, these can cause heart burn/ stomach problems and if you experience these please consult your GP.
+However, these can cause heartburn or stomach problems; if you experience these, please consult your GP.

 If you are suffering with significant muscle spasm there are medications that can be prescribed for a few days to help.
 It is important that if you are prescribed medication, you take it if needed as it will keep you moving.